If there’s one thing I hear over and over from parents, it’s that they want quality child care that they can afford.

 2. Choose a program

 The caseworker will decide what type of subsidized care you qualify for, and then you can pick the child care program you want.
-All Wonderschool family child care programs qualify for voucher programs.
+Many Wonderschool family child care programs accept subsidy payments.
+You can double check with the provider when booking a tour.

 Both you and the provider have to fill out the necessary paperwork.
 At this stage, the caseworker will go over all the financial information with you.
 They’ll walk you through any fees and copays (if applicable) and how to pay them.